ipavlopoulos/xlmr-emotion/README.md

 ---

 The weights of the XLM-R model that was fine-tuned for emotion classification on the data of [SemEval 2018 Task 1](https://aclanthology.org/S18-1001/), is available in this repository.
-A notebook loading is also provided.
+Notebooks to [fine-tune](XLMR_emotion_training.ipynb) and to [use the trained model to infer](xlmr_e_predict.ipynb) are provided.

 ---